 Although chlamydia is highly contagious, it does not always transmit to a person’s sexual partners.
-It is also possible to have a false-negative test result.
+It is also possible to have a false-negative or false-positive test result.

 Having more frequent sex with a partner who has chlamydia may increase a person’s risk of contracting it.
 Despite this, a person with chlamydia can have frequent sex without the infection passing to their partner.

 If a person takes a test too soon after exposure, they may have a false-negative result.
 They may need to repeat the test at a later date to get an accurate result.

 Read on to learn why one partner may test negative for chlamydia when the other tests positive.

 If one partner tests positive for chlamydia and the other does not, there are a few possible explanations:

 - The positive test result could be incorrect.

 - The negative test result could be incorrect.